 The Building of Mount Rushmore

 It took 14-years between October 1927 and October 1941 before they completed the chiseled presidential profiles.
 A total of 400 workers worked on the project.
 Incredibly, there were no fatalities reported during the sculpting process.
 The principal method (90%) of rock removal was dynamite blasting.
 A series of steel cables supported bosun chairs, lowering the carvers to the faces each day.
 Many of the workers labored through the seasons in harsh conditions.
-Additional methods included jack hammering and chiseling the finer features.
+Additional methods included jackhammering and chiseling the finer features.
 We could see all the tools of the trade laid out in the studio.
 In detail, the ranger explains how each tool was used.

 Take the Time to Hike the Presidential Trail

-To get a closer look at the sculpted faces, we walked through ponderosa pine forest.
+To get a closer look at the sculpted faces, we walked through the ponderosa pine forest.
 There are 422 steps along the 0.6-mile looping path.
-A series of interpretive signs provided a history of each president.
+A series of interpretive signs provided the history of each president.
 Plenty of stairs, so it may be more difficult for those with mobility issues.
-There is a wheelchair access if you go clockwise that skips the stairways.
+There is wheelchair access if you go clockwise that skips the stairways.
 There are some amazing close-up views of the sculpture from the Presidential Trail at Mount Rushmore National Memorial.
 It is an enjoyable walk early in the morning.

-Remember: Bring lots of water – it gets hot in the summer
+Remember: bring lots of water – it gets hot in the summer

 Get Ice Cream at Carver’s Cafe